Hi, welcome to my website. I am Dr Andelka M Phillips and this is my personal website.

-I am also co-editing with Professor Jonathan Herring and Professor Thana de Campos Philosophical Foundations of Medical Law, which will be published as part of Oxford University Press’ Philosophical Foundations of Law series also in 2019.
+I have also co-edited with Professor Jonathan Herring and Professor Thana C de Campos Philosophical Foundations of Medical Law which is a volume in Oxford University Press’ Philosophical Foundations of Law series.
+This was published on the 21st of November 2019.
+It is available as an ebook through Apple Books and Google Books.
+Google Books has a free preview available.

 I am interested in a wide range of topics including: electronic contracts (wrap contracts), consumer protection, artificial intelligence and regulation of robotics, emerging technologies in healthcare (including wearables and implants), surveillance technologies, synthetic biology, cyber security, privacy and data protection, responsible innovation, and the regulation of emerging and disruptive technologies, especially developments in the Internet of Things and smart computing systems.